-If you negotiate a marital settlement agreement or stipulated judgment without going to court, you and your spouse can use any value you’d like.
+If you negotiate a marital settlement agreement or stipulated judgment, you and your spouse can agree to the property’s value –regardless of the facts.

 Each spouse may hire his/her independent appraiser, spouses may hire a joint appraiser or the court may order an appraiser be hired.